magis-nc/esri-webappbuilder-widget-eDraw/README.md

 - add name and description fields on drawings
 - enable infowindow on drawings (selection)
 - on text drawing, no insert if no name.
+- on modification : enable geometry update (with snapping if wanted : CTRL) and preview symbology changes on the fly
 - list
 	- add list of all drawings
 	- actions on each drawing : modify / delete / up / down / zoom
 	- all drawings : zoom or delete
 	- on drawing infowindow -> select drawing in list
-	- on action on a drawing in list -> select drawing on map
+	- on zoom on a drawing -> select drawing on map (and show infoWindow)
 - import/export : allow users to export or import drawings (json format)
 - localStorage
 	- dynamic saving on each drawing add/delete/update
 	- on widget load : load drawings saved in local Storage
 - draws plus (from Larry Stout https://geonet.esri.com/people/Larry_Stout)
 	- preview under mouse when adding text or point
-	- for text, add font choice, font angle, bold, italic and underline options.
+	- for text, add font choice, font angle, bold, italic, placement and underline options.
+- checkbox to hide drawing's layer (and therefore widget UI)

 ## configuration :
 5 options :